 Fig.4 shows the channel utilization (the fraction of channels/subcarriers utilized in one time slot, i.e. actively transmitting traffic) as a function of the mean number of MSs for different values of p.
-It can be seen from Fig.4 that for different active probability p, our proposed method achieves better channel utilization than [3], [5] while the collision probability is controlled below $\varepsilon = 0.1$ .
-It can also seen from Fig.4 that, when the value of p decreases, a more significant improvement in utilization can be achieved compared with those in [3], [5].
+According to Fig.4, when the number of users are small, e.g. less than around 20, and the channels are sufficient for use, our proposed method has the same channel utilization performance as [5] [7] for different active probability p.
+Then as the number of users increasing, our proposed method achieves better channel utilization than [5] [7] while the collision probability is controlled below $\varepsilon = 0.1$.
+It can also seen from Fig.4 that, when the value of p decreases, a more significant improvement in utilization can be achieved compared with those in [5] [7].